juhe9842/DH_proj/README.md

 ## How to use
 ### Task 1
-Download the Bvh files from [this database](http://mocap.cs.sfu.ca/).
+Download the BVH files from [this database](http://mocap.cs.sfu.ca/).

 ``` bash
 cd data/prep